mphle/pyprojects/README.md

 # mini_py_scripts
-This project is a collection of very basic Python standlone scripts.
+This project is a collection of very basic Python standalone scripts.
 Documenting my journey of Python skills aquisition